World Of Controls understands the criticality of your requirement and works towards reducing the lead time as much as possible.

 OPERATION:

-WOC has the largest stock of GE Distributed Control System Replacement Parts.
-We can also repair your faulty boards.
-WORLD OF CONTROLS can also supply unused and rebuilt backed-up with a warranty.
-Our team of experts is available round the clock to support your OEM needs.
+WOC has the largest stock of OEM replacement parts for GE Distributed Control Systems.
+We can also repair your faulty boards and supply unused and rebuilt boards backed up with a warranty.
+Our team of experts is available around the clock to support your OEM needs.
 Our team of experts at WOC is happy to assist you with any of your automation requirements.
-For pricing and availability on any parts and repairs, kindly get in touch with our team by phone or email.
+For pricing and availability on parts and repairs, kindly contact our team by phone or email.

-What is an Emergency Trip Terminal Board (ETTB)?
+What is the primary function of the Emergency Trip Terminal Board in a steam turbine system?